shanesully/reactive-grid/README.md

 #### Search GitHub Projects

-To get a list of **GitHub** projects with their associated Tweets, run the following command:
+To get a list of **GitHub** projects, along with their associated Tweets, run the following command:

 **search_reactive_projects**